geodynamics/burnman/paper/paper.md

 and endmembers are usually mixtures of more than one atom / oxide.
 The properties of the endmember building blocks at different pressures and temperatures can be provided by a wide array of different equations of state.
-The averaging those properties within solutions and composite materials can also be achieved in several different ways.
+The averaging of those properties within solutions and composite materials can also be achieved in several different ways.

 # Statement of need
-Earth Scientists are interested in a number of different properties, including seismic velocities, heat capacities and density as a function of pressure and temperature.
+Earth Scientists are interested in a number of different material properties, including seismic velocities, heat capacities and density as a function of pressure and temperature.
 Many of these properties are connected to each other by physical laws.
-Building up models of these phases and checking them can be time-consuming and prone to error, and so it is desirable to have well-tested and benchmarked software that provides convenient functions to calculate the properties of complex composite materials, and to fit new models.
+Building up models of individual phases to compute these properties and checking them can be time-consuming and prone to error, and so it is desirable to have well-tested and benchmarked software that provides convenient functions to calculate the properties of complex composite materials, and to fit new models.